Domain privacy

 Domain privacy (often called Whois privacy) is a service offered by a number of domain name registrars.
-A user buys privacy from the company, who in turn replaces the user's information in the WHOIS with the information of a forwarding service (for email and sometimes postal mail, it is done by a proxy server).
+A user buys privacy from the company, who in turn replaces the user's information in the WHOIS and Registration Data Access Protocol (RDAP) with the information of a forwarding service (for email and sometimes postal mail, it is done by a proxy server).

+Example

+Here is an example of usage of domain privacy for the official website of voice actress Morgan Garrett, with Namecheap as registrar and Withheld for Privacy ehf as domain privacy service:

 Level of anonymity

 Registrars typically collect personal information to provide the service.
 Some registrars take little persuasion to release the so-called 'private' information to the world, requiring only a phone request or a cease and desist letter.
 Others, however, handle privacy with more precaution, using measures including hosting domain names offshore and accepting cryptocurrencies for payment so that the registrar has no knowledge of the domain name owner's personal information (which would otherwise be transmitted with credit card transactions).
 It is debatable whether or not this practice is at odds with the domain registration requirement of the Internet Corporation for Assigned Names and Numbers (ICANN).